SaiReddyA-1/Travel-Guide/README.md

 **Description**:

-Returns a response containing the list of packages
+Returns a response containing a list of packages

 **Response**